niyifalomo/coding-challenges/README.md

-# coding-practice
+# coding-challenges
-Solutions to different coding challenges on Leetcode, GeeksForGeeks etc.
+Solutions to some coding problems on Leetcode, GeeksForGeeks etc.
 Categories: Easy, Medium and Hard